annajenul/UBayFS/README.md

 Citation
 ------------
-If you use the method and the package, please cite both.

 Jenul, A., Schrunner, S., Pilz, J. et al. A user-guided Bayesian framework for ensemble feature selection in life science applications (UBayFS).
 Mach Learn (2022). https://doi.org/10.1007/s10994-022-06221-9